 Taking supplements of Ubiquinol (Bio Ubiquinol Active QH), active form coenzyme Q10, significantly reduces plaque adhesion and bleeding gums.

 Periodontal disease (pyorrhea alveolaris) is an inflammatory disease.
-Peridontal bacteria living in plaque causes peridontal disease.
+Periodontal bacteria living in plaque causes periodontal disease.
 Periodontal disease is widely known to increase oxidative stress in saliva.
 The degree of periodontal disease is evaluated by measuring periodontal pocket depth, bleeding, gingival recession, foul breath, etc.

 Coenzyme Q10 is a vital component in the energy production of the cells.
 There are two forms of coenzyme Q10; oxidized coenzyme Q10 (ubiquinone) and reduced (ubiquinol) coenzyme Q10.
 Consequently, our bodies convert coenzyme Q10 from one form to the other inside the body.
 The active form is available as Bio-Ubiquinol Active QH.
 We can get coenzyme Q10 from food, however, the human body is also able to synthesize it.
 Our endogenous coenzyme Q10 synthesis declines from our mid-twenties.
 A study showed that 65% of those who were unable to feel the effect of using ubiquinone observed an effect when they shifted to ubiquinol.

 1. The results were presented at "The 63rd Meeting of the Vitamin Society of Japan" held in Hiroshima on June 4th and 5th, 2011.